 - Bring gifts.
-Students love a surprise – and surprise food from home is even more of a bonus.
-If your travel plans will allow, bring a few of his favorite home-cooked or local treats to leave behind.
+Students love a surprise — and surprise food from home is even more of a bonus.
+If your travel plans will allow, bring a few of your student’s favorite home-cooked or local treats to leave behind.
 (Don’t forget to bring enough for roommates and friends.)

 - Be guarded in your expectations.
 It will be wonderful to see your student.
 There will be things to do.
 But don’t expect too much from the weekend.
 Take it as it comes.
-Your student may still want to spend time with his friends.
-He may need some study time.
-He may not want to talk about every aspect of his new life.
+Your student may still want to spend time with their friends.
+They may need some study time.
+They may not want to talk about every aspect of their new life.
 It may take some time to get reacquainted.

 - Let your student take the lead for the weekend.
-He may be anxious to show you all around campus now that he knows his way around.
-He may want to introduce you to his new friends.
-He may want to participate in all of the activities – or he may just want to spend time catching up with you.
-Let him decide how much, or how little, you try to do.
+Your student may be anxious to show you all around campus now that they know their way around.
+They may want to introduce you to their new friends.
+They may want to participate in all of the activities — or they may just want to spend time catching up with you.
+Let your student decide how much, or how little, you try to do.

 - Bite your tongue.
-You may be tempted to make suggestions about rearranging or decorating his room, his choice of friends, his new hair style or clothes.
+You may be tempted to make suggestions about rearranging or decorating their dorm room, their choice of friends, their new hair style or clothes.
 If you can, keep your comments to yourself.
-This is your time to enjoy being together and get to know your new college student and his school.
+This is your time to enjoy being together and get to know your new college student and their school.
 Don’t spoil it by making judgments.

 - Be positive.
 If your student has had some trouble making the transition to college, having you visit will be good, but may stir up some venting and/or homesickness.
 Try to keep it positive.
-Let him know how proud you are of how he’s adjusted so far.
+Let your student know how proud you are of how they’ve adjusted so far.
 Focus on the great things you’re experiencing over the weekend rather than looking for possible issues.

 - Offer to get your student off campus for a while.
-He might like to take a break from the dorm and stay in your hotel with you.
-He might like to eat in a restaurant off campus.
-He might like to go for a hike in a local park or shop at the local mall.
+Your student might like to take a break from the dorm and stay in your hotel with you.
+They might like to eat in a restaurant off campus.
+They might like to go for a hike in a local park or shop at the local mall.
 This may all be even more important if your student does not have a car on campus.

 - Know when it’s time to leave.
 When the weekend’s activities begin to wind down, be ready to leave.
 It’s tempting to linger and spend a bit more time with your student.
 That may be fine, but remember that your student probably has class again on Monday.
-He may have work to do.
-He may have plans with his friends.
-Be ready to leave and let him resume his college life – it won’t be long before he’s home for Thanksgiving Break!
+They may have work to do.
+They may have plans with friends.
+Be ready to leave and let your student resume their college life — it won’t be long before they’re home for Thanksgiving Break!